 Newt can read a directory tree, build a dependency tree, and emit the right build artifacts.
 An example newt source tree is in mynewt-blinky/develop:

 $ tree -L 3 . ├── DISCLAIMER ├── LICENSE ├── NOTICE ├── README.md ├── apps │ └── blinky │ ├── pkg.yml │ └── src ├── project.yml └── targets ├── my_blinky_sim │ ├── pkg.yml │ └── target.yml └── unittest ├── pkg.yml └── target.yml 6 directories, 10 files

 When Newt sees a directory tree that contains a "project.yml" file, it is smart enough to recognize it as the base directory of a project, and automatically builds a package tree.
 It also recognizes two important package directories in the package tree - "apps" and "targets".
 More on these directories in Newt Theory of Ops.

-When Newt is told to build a project, it recursively resolves all package dependencies and generates artifacts that are placed in the bin/ directory at the top-level of the project.
-The artifact directory is prefixed by the target name being built -
+When Newt builds a target, it recursively resolves all package dependencies, and generates artifacts that are placed in the bin/targets/<target-name>/app/apps/<app-name> directory, where the bin directory is under the project base directory,

 More operations using Newt

 Once a target has been built, Newt allows additional operations on the target.

 - load: Download built target to board

 - debug: Open debugger session to target